About Us

 Who we are

-A group of independent Arab entrepreneurs who chose to volunteer, organize, and take action to fill the gap in the humanitarian assistance reaching the victims of the ongoing genocide unfolding in Gaza.
-Our team is committed to overcome all types of barriers that blocks humanitarian assistance from reaching the people in need.
+WFH team consists of independent Arab entrepreneurs who chose to associate, organize, and take action to fill the gaps in humanitarian assistance reaching victims of wars in the Middle East.

-Our team has extensive experience in philanthropy, business, finance, logistics and media; all skills utilized towards our grassroots humanitarian work.
+Our team has extensive experience in philanthropy, business, finance, logistics and media; all skills that are utilized and needed towards grassroots humanitarian work.

 Our Mission